 Interest and Principal Paid in Year One of a Fixed 15 Year Mortgage

 Immediately you can see how much more of your monthly payment goes directly to the principal.
-As a result of moving from a 30 year interest rate at 4 percent to a 15 year interest rate at 3 percent, your payment will increase from $477 per month to $690.
+For example, as a result of moving from a 30-year interest rate at 4 percent to a 15-year interest rate at 3 percent, your payment will increase from $477 per month to $690.
 Understandably, this increase of $213 may stretch someone’s budget.
-However, in the 15 year mortgage $441 dollars will go towards paying down principal right away, more than three times the amount of a 30 year mortgage.
+However, with the 15-year mortgage, 441 dollars will pay down principal right away, more than three times the amount of a 30-year mortgage.

 Since mortgage interest is based on a simple interest calculation, this creates a snowball effect where you pay less and less interest every month.
-While the same happens with a 30 year fixed mortgage, it happens much faster with a 15 year mortgage.
+While the same happens with a 30 year fixed mortgage, it occurs much faster with a 15-year mortgage.